 Need some extra Support?
 Come and check out my Facebook Group

 If you try this recipe, let us know!

 Slimming Eats Made in the Air Fryer Cookbook

-My new cookbook is out on the 31st August 2023 with 80+ Brand New and Delicious Recipes.
-You can pre order now from all UK major retailers (will be released slightly later in the year in North America including Canada and Australia).
+Looking for some more air fryer recipes?
+My new cookbook with 80+ Brand New and Delicious Recipes is out now and can be purchased from all UK major retailers including Amazon (will be released January 2024 in North America including Canada and Australia).

 - For the meatballs: